Hi, I’m Christin.

 That’s what I’ve been asking myself a lot lately.
 How do I articulate it?
 Why does it matter?
 Who am I, really?

-While late-night rocking (mom-style), I started thinking about my son’s life, what his story will be and how I can make sure he has every good experience a little boy can have.
-It also made me think about my own story and how different—even out of place at times—I feel now.
+While late-night rocking (mom-style), I started thinking about my boys’ lives, what their story will be and how I can make sure they have every good experience two little boys can have.
+It also made me think about my own story and how different—even out of place at times—I sometimes, still, feel.
 Motherhood, for me, has made every emotion more raw and every injustice I witness more painful.

 I am a new me, and I’m still defining what that looks like.
 (Aren’t we all?)

 I like to think I’m in the business of selling change—to enable people to see possibilities, solutions, and their part in them.
 Maybe one of us will help to find the next hero, a change-agent for good.
 So I studied journalism, earned a master’s degree in specialized journalism and later taught it—up until I had my own live-in student.

 I vividly remember my first real reporting outing as an intern.
 I met Jill, who lived in a Salvation Army shelter for homeless families affected by HIV/AIDS.
 Jill told me about the moment she learned she was positive—and pregnant.
 The baby would be born infected.
 Her baby, then 2, had to take four vials of antiretroviral medication a day.